camera-mc-dev/mc_reconstruction/README.md

 `mc_reconstruction` supplies the following tools:

   - `occTrack`: Given a set of calibrated image sources, where each source supplies binary mask images, this is a demonstration tool for how to make use of the occupancy map and occupancy tracker classes.
 The tool will perform basic tracking of the masked out objects in the scene on a ground plane.
-  - `trackSparsePoses`: This uses an OccupancyMap and an OccupancyTracker to resolve the cross-camera associations and track detected people through a scene, where the person detections come from a sparse-pose detector such as OpenPose, AlphaPose, etc.
+  - `trackSparsePoses`: Given Sparse keypoint human (or object) detections from the likes of OpenPose, this uses an OccupancyMap and an OccupancyTracker to resolve the cross-camera person/object associations and track detected people through a scene
   - `trackPoses`: More generic version of `trackSparsePoses` designed for use with sparse poses but also dense pose / segmentation sources.
   - `fuseSparsePoses`: Once you have resolved the cross-camera associations and tracked people through a scene using `trackSparsePoses`, this will perform 3D pose fusion of the individual people in each frame.
-  - `timeAlign`: This special tool was used to time align marker based motion capture data with video for CAMERA's BioCV dataset (Coming Soon!)
+  - `timeAlign`: This special tool was used to time align marker based motion capture data with video for CAMERA's BioCV dataset (Coming Soon!) based on a flashing LED. (frames were already synched by hardware but alignment was not quite resolved by that hardware)
   - rendering tools:
     - `renderSparsePose`: Draws sparse pose detections over the images.
     - `projectMocap`: Tool to project `.c3d` motion capture data into calibrated camera images.
 The tool can handle multiple files, but there must be only one track with any given name.
     - `compareMocap`: Tool to project multiple `.c3d` motion capture files into calibrated camera images.
-Can handle multiple files that have the tracks with the same names.
+Can handle multiple files that have the tracks with the same names, will colour each individual differently
     - `renderOpenSim`: Tool to project an opensim model onto image data.
 Particularly useful in conjunction with `mc_opensim`

 Full documentation of each tool, including algorithmic insights, are available.